-Predictor Name Description URBAN Address in an urban location (yes/no) SCRN_CALL_CAT Category for number of Screener Call Attempts (1=1-5; 2=6-8; 3=9+) MED_HOUSE_VAL_TR_ACS_10_14 Median House Value for the Census Tract Estimated from ACS 2010-2014 AGGREGATE_HH_INC_ACS_10_14 Sum of incomes in the household at the tract level from ACS 2010-2014 RENTER_OCCP_HU_CEN_2010 Number of 2010 Census occupied housing units that are not owner occupied, whether they are renter or occupied without payment or rent at the tract level BL_HISP_PERC Percent of population in Census Block Group that is Non- Hispanic Black or Hispanic from Decennial Census 2010.
-OCC_RATE Percent of housing units in the Census Block Group that are occupied from Decennial Census 2010 CHILDRENUNDER15 Interviewer Observation about Presence of Children under the age of 15 in Housing Unit (yes/no) MSG_NUMBEROFCHILDREN An estimated count of the number of children in the household.
+Predictor Name Description MANYUNITS Interviewer observed characteristic of housing units.
+Categories include single family home vs multi-unit dwelling.
+BASE_WEIGHT Probability of selection weight including housing unit selection probability, second phase selection probability, and within household selection probability EST_ELIG_RATE Estimated age eligibility rate for the ZIP Code Tabulation Area using Census 2010 data MED_HHD_INC_TR_ACS_12_16 Median House Income for the Census Tract estimated from ACS 2012-2016 SNGL_PRNS_HHD_CEN_2010 Number of 2010 Census households where a householder lives alone in the Block Group MAIL_RETURN_RATE_CEN_2010 Number of mail returns received out of the total number of valid occupied housing units in the Mailout/Mailback universe in Census 2010 in the Block Group MSG_NUMBEROFCHILDREN An estimated count of the number of children in the household.
 Based upon commercial data.
 Treated as categorical data with a category for missing.
 MSG_AGE Estimated age of the householder.
 Based upon commercial data.
 Treated as categorical data with a category for missing.
 MSG_P2AGECALC Estimated age of "second" adult.
 Based upon commercial data.
 Treated as categorical data with a category for missing.
-MSG_INCOME Estimated categorical household income (Low, Medium, High, Missing).
-Based on commercial data.
 MSG_BESTMATCH A measure provided by the vendor of the likelihood that the match is accurate.
 A categorical variable with a category for missing.